 - Since Third Lanark were not informed of this element of the protest at the time it was dismissed.

-- Both Johnston and Lapsley had signed for Sunderland Albion and had received money.
+- Both Johnston and McFarlane had signed for Sunderland Albion and had received money.
 However, the money had been returned and no games were played.
 The SFA accepted this explanation without seeing any evidence from Partick Thistle.

 - Partick Thistle had no evidence to hand.
-However, Third Lanark stated that the match was unofficial and the club committee were unaware of the game.
+However, Third Lanark stated that the (Sunderland) match was unofficial and the club committee were unaware of the game.
 The SFA heard that all money, minus legitimate expenses for players, was retained by John Auld, then of Thirds, now of Sunderland Albion.

 The protest was dismissed.
 Scottish Sport agreed with the SFA ruling but felt that the evidence should have been heard in point 2, if only to clear the Third Lanark players.
 Partick Thistle were to appeal against the dismissal.
 In particular they felt that the actions of Lapsley, as a current Third Lanark player, acting against the interests of his own club, and other Scottish clubs, to be despicable.

 A fortnight later the appeal was heard and dismissed because nothing new had been brought forward.
 Partick Thistle pointed out that their original evidence had not yet been heard, and also asked that Thirds old trainer be cross-examined, and that Thirds books should be examined.